 Note that the $18,100 first-year luxury auto depreciation limit only applies to vehicles that cost $58,500 or more.
-Vehicles that cost less are depreciated over six tax years using percentages based on their cost.
+So, vehicles that cost less are depreciated over six tax years using percentages based on their cost.
 Contact us for details.

 Cash in on Generous Section 179 Deduction Rules.

 For qualifying property placed in service in tax years beginning in 2020, the maximum Section 179 deduction is $1.04 million.
-The Section 179 deduction phase-out threshold amount is $2.59 million.
+So, the Section 179 deduction phase-out threshold amount is $2.59 million.

-If you conduct your business using a pass-through entity (sole proprietorship, S corporation, LLC, or partnership), your shares of the business’s income and deductions are passed through to you and taxed at your personal rates.
-If you assume next year’s individual federal income tax rate brackets will be roughly the same as this year’s, the traditional strategy of deferring income into next year while accelerating deductible expenditures into this year makes sense if you expect to be in the same or lower tax bracket next year.
+Conducting business using a pass-through entity?
+Your shares of the business’s income and deductions are taxed at your personal rates.
+Assume next year’s individual federal income tax brackets will be the same as this year’s.
+In turn, you could expect to be in the same bracket next year.
 Deferring income and accelerating deductions will, at a minimum, postpone part of your tax bill from 2020 until 2021.

 However, it’s quite likely that 2020 was a comparatively bad year thanks to COVID-19.
 Hopefully, you expect to be in a higher tax bracket in 2021.
 If so, take the opposite approach.
 Accelerate income into this year (if possible) and postpone deductible expenditures until 2021.
 That way, more income will be taxed at this year’s lower rate instead of next year’s higher rate.
 Contact us for more information on timing strategies.

-Fortunately, many businesses are exempt from the interest expense limit rules under the small business exception.
-Under this exception, a taxpayer is generally exempt from the limit if average annual gross receipts are $26 million (the inflation-adjusted amount for 2020) or less for the three-tax-year period ending with the preceding tax year.
+Many businesses are exempt from the interest expense limit rules under the small business exception.
+Taxpayers are exempt from the limit if average annual gross receipts are $26 million or less for the three-tax-year period.

 Reach out to MKA if you have any questions.